Flooristics, LLC

 Share Button

-Flooring material usually comes with some kind of manufacturer’s warranty.
-When flooring inspectors are called in to a job site, it is usually to provide an impartial view of the causes of a flooring issue.
-Whether an inspection is for a residential owner, business owner, insurance company or something else, the flooring inspector must remain unbiased and only focus on the problems at hand and how to solve them.
+warranty for floorFlooring material usually comes with some kind of manufacturer’s warranty.
+Flooring inspectors usually enter a job site to provide an impartial view of the causes of a flooring issue.
+Whether an inspection is for a residential owner, business owner, insurance company, or something else, the flooring inspector must remain unbiased and only focus on the problems at hand and how to solve them.

-By staying neutral and sticking to creating reports that are based on the facts at hand, flooring inspectors can continue to earn the trust of clients, insurance companies and manufacturers alike.
+By staying neutral and sticking to creating reports that are based on the facts at hand, flooring inspectors can continue to earn the trust of clients, insurance companies, and manufacturers alike.

 Filed Under: Flooring Help Tagged With: floor warranty, flooring inspector claim, flooring inspector warranty, warranty, warranty claim, warranty status